 Please subscribe to our MarineSafetyWA Twitter feed to receive regular updates on temporary notices to mariners (TNTM).

-Mariners are advised to navigate with caution when transiting the area and keep well clear of the above shark monitoring buoys.
+Mariners are advised to use caution when transiting the area and keep well clear of the above operations.

 Notice 2014-218: Jetty debris, Esperance Tanker Jetty